zeruhur/plerion/003_characters.md

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
 Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 HP.

 A PC cannot carry more items than their inventory allows.
 Vehicles and backpacks can increase inventory. **Assistants** can also be paid to carry equipment.

 ## Starting Gear
 All PCs begin with:

 - Three days' rations (one slot)
 - A personal comms (one slot)
-- 3d6 credits
+- 3d6x100 credits

 Roll once on each of the **Starting Gear** tables to determine your PC's armor, weapons, tools, vehicles and equipment.

-It is best to provide the party with a spaceship, roll once on the relevant table to determine which vessel is assigned.
+It is best to provide the party with a spaceship, roll once on the relevant table to determine which vessel is assigned to the whole group.

 See the **Equipment List** for related armor, damage, and slot values.
 Smaller items can sometimes be bundled together into one slot.

-If you would like something closer to traditional classes, refer to the list of [**Archetypes**](#archetypes).
+If you would like something closer to traditional classes, refer to the list of [**Archetypes**](/007_archetypes.md).

 ## Name (d20)